sandboxgamedev123/Bottles-Offline-Installation/README.md

 # Bottles-Offline-Install
 An installation of Bottles for those who want to install and use the program completely offline on a fresh installation of Linux.

 Please note that this installation is assuming a fresh installation of Linux with no additional flatpaks installed.
+MangoHud is included as a separate package.

 The installation was conducted on a fresh installation of Linux Mint 21.2 Cinnamon x64 and was tested on two system configurations: